 First, another structural spinal condition may be sourcing the symptoms with the stenosis acting as a scapegoat.
 Second, the nerve may be affected partially, but not truly compressed.
 This is a speculative theory, since many doctors do not feel that mass effect, without compression, or nerve displacement are enough to cause these types of symptoms.
 Finally, there may be some nonstructural processes, such as disease, infection or ischemia causing the pain.

-Consult with your neurologist to insure the most accurate diagnostic evaluation possible.
+Consult with your neurologist to ensure the most accurate diagnostic evaluation possible.